Cheshunt: Hydrology and natural features

 The town also contains the Turnford and Cheshunt Pits, a designated Site of Special Scientific Interest (SSSI).
 These former gravel pits, now flooded, are valued for their biodiversity, supporting orchids, dragonflies, and over 200 bird species.

-The New River, a 17th-century artificial aqueduct built to supply drinking water to London, passes through the town near Brookfield shopping centre, White Fields estate and Bury Green.
+The New River was built in the 17th century to supply drinking water to London.
+It passes through the town near the modern Brookfield shopping centre, White Fields estate and Bury Green.